 Most writer blogs — and most blogs in general — are about the writer of the blog, not about the user.
 I have a blog, but you’ll notice that I try to keep myself and my life out of it (and I was doing a dang good job until my cat got sick!).
 I want to use this space to give you valuable content, because I know that’s what people want from me.
 At the end of the day, they have their own cats to worry about, but they would like some writing and publishing advice.

 The Benefit of Blogging Before Publication

-Unpublished writing blogs do one positive thing, usually: they foster community among other unpublished writers.
+Unpublished author blogs do one positive thing, usually: they foster community among other unpublished writers.
 You can come gripe about rejections, brag about word count, share your successes and frustrations and make friends.

 Spend Your Time Writing